Good vibrations: we check out the RecovaPro SE and RecovaPro LITE massage guns

 The lovely thing about the RecovaPro is the flexibility it offers – you can go from a gentle massage to a serious kneading at the push of a button.
 It works similar pain-relieving miracles to a sports massage and, at just shy of £300, is a worthwhile purchase if you need regular treatment.
 I felt the tension seeping out of my aching muscles and was noticeably more comfortable the next day.

 I’d definitely recommend having your friend or partner to hand so you can reach all those sore spots, but I was able to tackle most of my lower body myself.
-The user manual that it comes with doesn’t offer much advice in terms of technique, but there’s a handy how-to section on their website that’s definitely worth consulting.
+The user manual that it comes with doesn’t offer much advice in terms of technique, but we’ve got a handy guide that’s definitely worth consulting.